-Francesca Gino is an associate professor of business administration in the Negotiations, Organizations & Markets Unit.
+Francesca Gino is an associate professor of business administration at Harvard Business School in the Negotiations, Organizations & Markets Unit.
 She teaches Negotiation in the MBA elective curriculum and in Executive Education programs at the School.
 She also co-teaches a PhD course on Decision Making and Ethics.

 Professor Gino’s research focuses on judgment and decision-making, ethics, social influence, and creativity.
 Her work has been published in academic journals including the Academy of Management Journal, Journal of Applied Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Organization Science, and Psychological Science, as well as in numerous book chapters and practitioner outlets.
 Her studies have been featured in The Economist, The New York Times, Newsweek, Scientific American, and Psychology Today, and her work has been discussed on National Public Radio and CBS Radio.
 Professor Gino has earned major research awards from the National Science Foundation and the Academy of Management.
 In addition to teaching, she advises firms and not-for-profit organizations in the areas of negotiation, decision-making, and organizational behavior.